 HOW IT WORKS

 Overdue installments plus penalties equal two full installments.
-The contract formally enters Termination status.
-You are notified immediately.
+At this point, the contract formally enters Termination status, and you are notified immediately.

-The leased asset is sold at current market price — with a controlled execution spread applied per your contract terms.
+The leased asset is sold at the current market price, with a controlled execution spread applied per your contract terms.
 BitLease executes this through its exchange infrastructure to minimize market impact.

-Any surplus value above your outstanding obligation is returned to your Funding Balance immediately — in stablecoin.
-No delay.
-No deduction.
-No conditions.
+Any surplus value above your outstanding obligation is returned to your Funding Balance immediately in stablecoin.
+No delays, no deductions, and no conditions.

 EVERY STEP IS DEFINED IN YOUR CONTRACT BEFORE YOU SIGN.
 NOTHING IS DECIDED AFTER THE FACT.